skeetio/learngraphql-lessons/1-basics/8-defining-mutations.md

 });
 ~~~

-That's all.
-Now try to invoke following mutation:
+That's it.
+Now try to invoke the following mutation:

 ~~~
 mutation insertFirstPost {